-Be wary of absorbing toxins of any kind.
-The positive aspect is that this is a propitious time to work on detoxification.
+Be wary of absorbing toxins of any kind and doing stupid stuff that can kill you or lower your life quality.
+The positive aspect is that this is an auspicious time to break free of addictions.

 “I can resist anything except temptation.” — Oscar Wilde